FAQ

 Does Xpiry handle self-signed certificates?

 Yes.
-If your server presents a self-signed certificate (one cert, issuer DN equal to subject DN, signature verifying with its own public key) Xpiry detects it, flags it on the domain page with a "Self-signed" badge, drops the security grade to its lowest tier, and fires a critical alert.
+If your server presents a self-signed certificate (one cert, issuer DN equal to subject DN, signature verifying with its own public key) Xpiry detects it, flags it on the domain page with a "Self-signed" badge, caps the security grade at an F, and fires a critical alert.
 The check itself still completes and records all the cert metadata.
-What Xpiry can't do is reach hosts behind a VPN or firewall — it has to be able to open a TCP connection to your server from the public internet.
+What Xpiry can't do is reach hosts behind a VPN or firewall; it has to be able to open a TCP connection to your server from the public internet.

 Can I monitor a service on a non-standard port?